Dog Only Has Diarrhea at Night (Here’s Why)

 Inflammatory Bowel Disease (IBD)

-Chronic digestive issues such as inflammatory bowel disease can lead to diarrhea at specific times of the day, including night.
+Chronic digestive issues such as inflammatory bowel disease can lead to diarrhea at specific times of the day, including at night.

 IBD occurs when the intestinal lining becomes inflamed and struggles to process food properly.
 Dogs with IBD often have ongoing loose stools, weight loss, and inconsistent appetite.